 MultiOn vs Firecrawl: which is better for structured extraction from dynamic pages (rendering + scroll) and returning JSON objects?

-Quick Answer: The best overall choice for structured extraction from dynamic pages (rendering + scroll) and returning JSON objects is MultiOn.
-If your priority is static or semi-static site crawling at scale, Firecrawl is often a stronger fit.
-For hybrid pipelines where you pre-crawl with a spider and then “fix the hard pages” with an agent, consider using Firecrawl as the feeder and MultiOn as the precision extractor.
+Quick Answer: The best overall choice for structured extraction from dynamic pages (rendering + scroll) that return JSON objects is MultiOn.
+If your priority is site-level crawling and static-ish document cleaning, Firecrawl is often a stronger fit.
+For browser-realistic flows where you might later extend into actions (logins, add-to-cart, checkouts), consider MultiOn as the more future-proof foundation.

 At-a-Glance Comparison